aptos-foundation/AIPs/aips/aip-66.md

 ## Risks and Drawbacks

 > [!WARNING]
-> Given the risks mentioned, passkey wallet providers should allow users to set up a k-of-n `MultiKey` account (as per [AIP-55](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-55.md)) associated with their passkey.
-An additional non-passkey signer enables a user to access their account, even if the wallet is unavailable.
+> This AIP does not aim to prescribe or enforce a particular solution to the risks and drawbacks mentioned below.
+Ultimately, however, it is the responsibility of the wallet provider to address these risks appropriately.
 >
-> For instance, configuring a 1-of-2 `MultiKey` account with a passkey and an `ed25519` private key enables transaction signing even if the wallet is unavailable.
+> One way a wallet may address some of the recoverability risks mentioned below is by allowing a user to set up a k-of-n `MultiKey` account (as per [AIP-55](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-55.md)) associated with their passkey.
+An additional non-passkey signer enables a user to access their account, even if the wallet is unavailable.For instance, configuring a 1-of-2 `MultiKey` account with a passkey and an `ed25519` private key enables transaction signing even if the wallet is unavailable.
 However, the wallet will need to provide a way for the user to access the passkey public key even if the wallet is unavailable.
 This is because the `MultiKey` Authenticator requires all associated public keys in transactions.
 Refer to the [Loss of Passkey Public Key](#Loss-of-Passkey-Public-Key) section for further information.
+>

 ### Backup State and Eligiblity